 The Future of Mobile Banking Apps

 Would you bank somewhere that didn’t have a mobile banking app?
-I’m not sure that I would, and according to Marianne Lake of JP Morgan Chase, 57% of millennials will even switch banks to get a better mobile experience.
+I’m not sure that I would, and according to a recent survey by Kasasa, 65% of millennials will even switch banks to get a better mobile experience.

 Mobile banking apps (part of fintech, or financial tech) are no longer just a convenient way to check your balances, they are an integral part of the banking experience and something that consumers evaluate when choosing a bank.